Indoor Air Quality Testing & Improvement

-According to the Environmental Protection Agency (EPA), indoor air quality refers to the air quality within and around buildings and structures as it relates to the health and comfort of its occupants.
-Indoor air quality is affected by temperature, humidity, ventilation, and chemical or biological contaminants found within the air inside a building.
+According to the United States Environmental Protection Agency (EPA), indoor air quality refers to the air quality within and around buildings and structures as it relates to the health and comfort of its occupants.
+Indoor air quality is affected by temperature, humidity, ventilation, and chemical or biological contaminants found within the building.

-Pollutants building up in your home can result not only in unpleasant odors, but also serious health issues such as:
+Pollutants building up in your home can result in not only unpleasant odors but also serious health issues, including these: